PhrSite/SipLibDocumentation/articles/SipTransportManagement.md

 ```
 The request parameter is the INVITE request from the client.
 The remoteEndPoint is the IP endpoint of the client that sent the request.
 The ResponseToSend is the response to immediately send to the client.
 This is typically an intermediate response such as 100 Trying, but may be a final response that will end the transaction.

-The complete delegate parameter is a callback function that the SipTransport class will call when the transaction is completed.
+The completeDelegate parameter is a callback function that the SipTransport class will call when the transaction is completed.
 This parameter is optional and may be set to null if the server user agent does not need to be notified when the transaction is completed.

 A server user agent may also asynchronously await the completion of the transaction by calling the WaitForCompletionAsync() method of the ServerInviteTransaction object.